Wen-0630/CE301FYP/README.md

    flask run
    ```
 6. Run the main.py file and click on the provided link http://127.0.0.1:5000/ in the terminal to access the application.

-If you encounter any issues during the setup, please call me at +65 81912109 for assistance.

 ## Project Structure